 Fairfax County's gardens are a delight all year round.
 Spring in particular is a stunning display of flora and fauna.
 It's during this time that multitudes of visitors flock to the Washington, DC and Northern Virginia region to see the spectacle that is the National Cherry Blossom Festival, which kicks off March 20, 2024.

-Plan a visit to the region's spectacular gardens and let us show you how we appreciate the seasonal beauty that Mother Nature bestows on us each year.
+Plan an outdoor trip to the region's spectacular gardens and let us show you how we appreciate the seasonal beauty that Mother Nature bestows on us each year.
 Here is a rundown of some of the area's most incredible gardens.

 Meadowlark Botanical Gardens